gema-pena-chimeno/demo/customer/README.md

 Execute:
 `docker-compose up`

-In case that the imags must be built again execute:
+In case that the images must be built again execute:
 `docker-compose up --build`

 Execute this command to stop the containers"